what we do

 All orders must be paid for by card, online or over the phone.
 If you're ordering regularly and would like to be invoiced monthly get in touch to set up a corporate account firstname.lastname@example.org or 0207 498 5759.
 You can download PDF menus with allergens and VAT invoices from your online account.

 delivered to your door

 We work closely with local suppliers who deliver to our kitchen daily to make sure we are always using the freshest, seasonal ingredients.
-Our fruit, veg and fish are delivered fresh each morning from New Covent Garden Market and wherever possible we try to select seasonal produce from local British farms.
-All our meat is from an independant, family run butcher that source all their meat from small, passionate British farmers, who use traditional, free-range farming methods and organic feed.
+Our meat is from HG Walter an independent, family run butcher that source their meat from small, passionate British farmers, who use traditional, free-range farming methods and organic feed.
+Our fruit, veg and fish are from New Covent Garden Market and wherever possible we try to select seasonal produce from local British farms.